animalchin45/Entertainment-Web-App/README.md

 ### What I learned

 This is challenge that will put your full stack skills to the test.
-I made a couple small changes to the design to more completly accomadate an auth flow.
+I made a couple small changes to the design to more completely accommodate an auth flow.
 The avatar need some kind of user feedback to show that someone is logged in.
-I setup the bookmarks so that they are only available when a user is present and they are persistant with the user that is logged in.
+I setup the bookmarks so that they are only available when a user is present and they are persistent with the user that is logged in.
 I've made a similar project outside of this challenge using a third party API for images and text.
 This was a learning experience as this challenge simply has a JSON file and local assets.
 I had to change my method for importing a large number of images dynamically.

 This is the custom hook for importing all images